Discrete snakes with globally centered displacements: The maximum spatial location: proof of Proposition

 Furthermore, since $\prod_{i=1}^k(1-x_i)_+\ge 1 - \sum_{i=1}^kx_i$ for any non-negative sequence $(x_i)_{i \ge 1}$, we may lower bound the above as

 where the final inequality holds since $m \le n$.
-Moreover, since $\gamma > 2/u_0$, we have that $|\breve Y_i^{n,\delta}|/(\gamma n^{1/4}) < u_0$ for any $n$ and so $(1 - \breve Y_i^{n,\delta}/(\gamma n^{1/4}))^{-8} \le 1 + 8 \breve Y_i^{n,\delta}/(\gamma n^{1/4}) + 72 (\breve Y_i^{n,\delta})^2/(\gamma ^2\sqrt{n})$.
+Moreover, since $\gamma > 2/u_0$, we have that $|\breve Y_i^{n,\delta}|/(\gamma n^{1/4}) < u_0$ for any $n$, and so $(1 - \breve Y_i^{n,\delta}/(\gamma n^{1/4}))^{-8} \le 1 + 8 \breve Y_i^{n,\delta}/(\gamma n^{1/4}) + 72 (\breve Y_i^{n,\delta})^2/(\gamma ^2\sqrt{n})$.
 Hence,

 where we may take the denominator of the final term of the above expression to be $\gamma^{10}\sqrt{m}$ rather than $\gamma^{10}\sqrt{n}$ as $m \le n$ and the expectation in this term is non-negative.
-Applying (\ref{eq:haas_lem}), (\ref{eq:var}), and (\ref{eq:mean}) to bound the expectations in (\ref{eq:sizes}), (\ref{eq:for_var}), and (\ref{eq:for_mean}), respectively, we obtain that there exist constants $B, B', B'' > 0$ such that For $\gamma > 0$ large enough, the final term in parentheses is positive so the whole expression is at least $1 - A/\gamma^8,$ and the result follows. \end{proof}
+Applying (\ref{eq:haas_lem}), (\ref{eq:var}), and (\ref{eq:mean}) to bound the expectations in (\ref{eq:sizes}), (\ref{eq:for_var}), and (\ref{eq:for_mean}), respectively, we obtain that there exist constants $B, B', B'' > 0$ such that

+For $\gamma > 0$ large enough, the final term in parentheses is positive so the whole expression is at least $1 - A/\gamma^8$.
+The result follows by induction on $m$. \end{proof}